openemr/openemr/CONTRIBUTING.md

       docker exec -i $(docker ps | grep _openemr | cut -f 1 -d " ") sh -c '/root/devtools dev-reset-install-demodata'
       ```
         - hint: this is also a great way to test any changes a developer has made to the sql upgrade stuff (ie. such as sql/5_0_2-to-6_0_0_upgrade.sql)
+11. Developer tools to backup and restore OpenEMR data (database and data on drive) via snapshots.
+    - Create a backup snapshot (using `example` below, but can use any alphanumeric identifier):
+      ```sh
+      docker exec -i $(docker ps | grep _openemr | cut -f 1 -d " ") sh -c '/root/devtools backup example'
+      ```
+    - Restore from a snapshot (using `example` below, but can use any alphanumeric identifier)
+      ```sh
+      docker exec -i $(docker ps | grep _openemr | cut -f 1 -d " ") sh -c '/root/devtools restore example'
+      ```
-11. Developer tools to turn on and turn off support for multisite feature.
+12. Developer tools to turn on and turn off support for multisite feature.
     - Turn on support for multisite:
       ```sh
       docker exec -i $(docker ps | grep _openemr | cut -f 1 -d " ") sh -c '/root/devtools enable-multisite'